Sounds Like Chicken

 Sounds Like Chicken was a band from Melbourne, Australia, which formed in 1999 and disbanded in 2007.
-They were one of Australia's most well-known ska bands and one of the most popular Christian bands in the country.
+They were one of Australia's most well-known ska bands.
 They were signed to Boomtown Records.

 Sounds Like Chicken's musical style included a blend of ska, hardcore, reggae and rock.
 The band placed a high emphasis on touring and were known for their "high energy" live performances.

 Sounds Like Chicken shared stages and toured with bands including Reel Big Fish, Mad Caddies, Crowned King, Hilltop Hoods, Kisschasy, Area-7, Gyroscope, Bodyjar, 28 Days, Killing Heidi, The O.C.
 Supertones, and Antiskeptic.

 Sounds like Chicken also had rotation on the radio station Triple J, mainly with their double A-side single "Take a Bullet to the Grave"/"El Chupanebre" and their other single "Global Domination".

 After their breakup, SLC released all their previous recordings under Creative Commons (by-nc-sa), for free online distribution.

 The band reformed for a once-off show on 11 May 2014 as a benefit for independent record store Fist2face.